opencv/opencv/doc/js_tutorials/js_imgproc/js_geometric_transformations/js_geometric_transformations.markdown

 @param dst          output image that has the size dsize and the same type as src.
 @param Mat          2 × 3 transformation matrix(cv.CV_64FC1 type).
 @param dsize        size of the output image.
-@param flags        combination of interpolation methods and the optional flag WARP_INVERSE_MAP that means that M is the inverse transformation ( 𝚍𝚜𝚝→𝚜𝚛𝚌 )
+@param flags        combination of interpolation methods(see cv.InterpolationFlags) and the optional flag WARP_INVERSE_MAP that means that M is the inverse transformation ( 𝚍𝚜𝚝→𝚜𝚛𝚌 )
-@param borderMode   pixel extrapolation method(see cv.InterpolationFlags) ; when borderMode = BORDER_TRANSPARENT, it means that the pixels in the destination image corresponding to the "outliers" in the source image are not modified by the function.
+@param borderMode   pixel extrapolation method (see cv.BorderTypes); when borderMode = BORDER_TRANSPARENT, it means that the pixels in the destination image corresponding to the "outliers" in the source image are not modified by the function.
 @param borderValue  value used in case of a constant border; by default, it is 0.

 rows.